bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Butters/">John Watt Butters</a>
 : J Watt Butters graduated from Edinburgh and taught at George Heriot's School and James Gillespie's School in Edinburgh.
 He became Rector of Ardrossan Academy.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Watt/">James MacPherson Wattie</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Watt/">James Watt</a>
-: James Wattie studied at Aberdeen and Oxford.
-He taught for a while at George Watson's College in Edinburgh and the Church of Scotland Training College in Aberdeen before becoming a Schools Inspector.
+: An Edinburgh lawyer and actuary.
+He was interested in science, being a member of the Scottish Meteorological Society and the Royal Scottish Geographical Society.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Le_Roux/">Jean-Marie Le Roux</a>